War in Somalia (2006–2009)

-The Ethiopian invasion of Somalia, also known as the Ethiopian occupation of Somalia or the Ethiopian intervention in the Somali Civil War, was an armed conflict that lasted from late 2006 to early 2009.
-It began when military forces from Ethiopia, supported by the United States, invaded Somalia to depose the Islamic Courts Union (ICU) and install the Transitional Federal Government (TFG).
-The conflict continued after the invasion when an anti-Ethiopian insurgency emerged and rapidly escalated.
-During 2007 and 2008, the insurgency recaptured the majority of territory lost by the ICU.
+The Ethiopian invasion of Somalia, also known as the Ethiopian occupation of Somalia was an armed conflict lasting from mid-2006 to early 2009.
+It began when Ethiopian military forces, supported by the United States, invaded Somalia to depose the Islamic Courts Union (ICU) and install the Transitional Federal Government (TFG).
+The conflict evolved into a military occupation and a rapidly escalating anti-Ethiopian insurgency.
+By 2008, insurgents had recaptured the majority of territory lost by the ICU during the invasion.
+The conflict caused the second largest population displacement since 1991.

-Ethiopian military involvement began in response to the rising power of the Islamic Courts Union, which operated as the de facto government in the majority of southern Somalia by late 2006.
-In order to reinforce the weak Ethiopian backed TFG, troops from the Ethiopian National Defence Force (ENDF) began deploying into Somalia during June 2006.
-Six months later during December 2006 the combined ENDF/TFG coalition, alongside a covert US military contingent, launched a full-scale invasion to topple the Islamic Courts.
-The ICU's organizational structure disintegrated, ENDF/TFG forces entered Mogadishu in the last days of December.
-In early 2007 an insurgency began, centered on a loose coalition of Islamic Courts loyalists, volunteers, clan militias, and various Islamist factions, of which al-Shabaab eventually assumed a pivotal role.
+Ethiopian military involvement began in mid-2006 in response to the rise of the ICU, which operated as the de facto government in southern and central Somalia.
+To reinforce the weak, Ethiopian-backed TFG, troops from the Ethiopian National Defence Force (ENDF) began deploying into Somalia in June.
+Six months later, backed by a covert US military contingent, the ENDF launched a full-scale invasion aimed at regime change.
+The conventional war lasted just over a week.
+Overwhelmed, the ICU began disintegrating during the fighting, precipitating a withdrawal from battlefield positions and the Fall of Mogadishu in the final days of 2006.

+In early 2007, an insurgency emerged centered on a loose coalition of ICU loyalists, volunteers, clan militias, and various Islamist factions, among which al-Shabaab eventually assumed a pivotal role.
 In the same period, the African Union (AU) established the AMISOM peacekeeping operation, sending thousands of troops to Somalia to bolster the besieged TFG and ENDF.
-The Alliance for the Re-liberation of Somalia (ARS), the successor to the ICU, further incited Islamist rebels and participated in the fighting.
+The Alliance for the Re-liberation of Somalia (ARS), a political successor to the ICU, further incited the insurgents.
+Over the following two years, the ENDF, TFG, and AMISOM became entrenched in a protracted struggle against an escalating insurgency, leading to the displacement of nearly one million inhabitants from Mogadishu.

-Over the following two years, the ENDF, the TFG and AMISOM, became entrenched in a protracted struggle against an escalating insurgency, leading to the displacement of nearly one million inhabitants from Mogadishu.
-Piracy off the coast of Somalia, which had been previously suppressed by the ICU, greatly proliferated.
-By the end of 2007, ENDF troops were bogged down and facing a multi front war with no prospect of victory.
+By the end of 2007, ENDF troops were bogged down in a multi-front war with no prospect of victory.
 While Mogadishu witnessed fierce fighting, insurgents launched offensives across southern and central Somalia in late 2007 and 2008, regaining territory previously lost by the ICU.
-In 2008, al-Shabaab started taking control of significant tracts of southern Somalia and began governing territory for the first time.
-The Ethiopian military occupation faltered, and by Autumn 2008, more than 80% of the territory the ICU lost during the invasion was recaptured by the insurgency.
+In 2008, al-Shabaab began taking control of significant tracts of southern Somalia, governing territory for the first time.
+The Ethiopian military occupation faltered, and by autumn 2008, more than 80% of the territory the ICU lost during the invasion had been recaptured by the insurgency.

+The TFG remained weak and divided.
+Piracy off the coast of Somalia, previously suppressed by the ICU, proliferated greatly.
+By December 2008, the overwhelming majority of TFG security forces had deserted, and the TFG was only able to control parts of Mogadishu and the city of Baidoa.
+TFG President Abdullahi Yusuf resigned soon after, stating that he had lost control.
 The insurgency had effectively won.
-By December 2008, the overwhelming majority of TFG security forces had deserted, and TFG only able to control some parts of Mogadishu and the city of Baidoa.
-TFG President Abdullahi Yusuf resigned after stating that he had lost control of Somalia to the insurgency.
-The Ethiopian backed government remained weak and highly fragmented.